nyukhalov/CarND-PID-Control-Project/writeup.md

 The most difficult part of the project was to choose the right hyperparameters for the steering controller.

-The hyperparameters can be choosen manually or automatically, both method have pros and cons.
-For this project I chose the parameters manually, though I implemented the twiddle algorithm which in fact didn't work well.
+The hyperparameters can be chosen manually or automatically, both methods have pros and cons.
+For this project, I chose the parameters manually, though I implemented the twiddle algorithm which in fact didn't work well.

 The final hyperparameters' values which smoothly control the car at 20-40 MPH are listed below: